nextcloud/spreed/docs/api-v1.md

 * `invite-groups-and-mails` - Groups can be added to existing conversations via the add participant endpoint

 ### 6.0
 * `locked-one-to-one-rooms` - One-to-one conversations are now locked to the users.
 Neither guests nor other participants can be added, so the options to do that should be hidden as well.
-Also a user can only leave a one-to-one room (not delete).
+Also a user can only leave a one-to-one conversation (not delete).
 It will be deleted when the other participant left too.
 If the other participant posts a new chat message or starts a call, the left-participant will be re-added.
-* `read-only-rooms` - Rooms can be in `read-only` mode which means people can not do calls or write chat messages.
+* `read-only-rooms` - Conversations can be in `read-only` mode which means people can not do calls or write chat messages.

-## Room management
+## Conversation management

-### Creating a new room
+### Creating a new conversation

 * Method: `POST`
 * Endpoint: `/room`